-Aikido, the way with Aiki (part 1)
+Aikido, the way with Aiki

 Well, sometimes it makes me wonder where would I have to place all of this.
-Evidently even if this Aiki thing means a great deal to me, it most probably doesn't really has to mean anything to anybody else.
-Then again, looking at the videos available showing the Aikido of O-Sensei and also reading the founders explanations on his Aiki and his Aikido, I pretty much feel encouraged to continue following this 'way', a way which, since I came about to realize about this Aiki, I'm absolutely intrigued about.
+Evidently even if this all means a great deal to me, it most probably doesn't really has to mean anything to anybody else.
+Then again, looking at the videos available showing the Aikido of O-Sensei and also reading the founders explanations on his Aiki and his Aikido, I pretty much feel encouraged to continue following this 'way', a way which, since I came about to realize about this principle, I'm absolutely intrigued about.

-more particular from what can't so much be seen and found in his Aikido, this Aiki makes perfect sense to me.
-It really gives me the
+From the explanations given by founder and also from what can be seen, and more particular from what can't so much be seen and found in his Aikido, the principle of non-resistance seen as the key to Aiki makes perfect sense to me.
+I stand under the impression that O-Sensei mostly always used this principle in his Aikido.

 "O-Sensei mostly always used

-this kind of Aiki in his Aikido"
+this principle in his Aikido"

-So well then, the one question that still has me pondering: if Aiki in Aikido really is more akin to what I think it's supposed to be according to O-Sensei's explanations, then, is martial excellence, as it's so widely promoted in the Aikido community, really the one and foremost important thing to look for in Aikido?
+So well then, one question that still has me pondering: if Aiki in Aikido really is more akin to what I think it's supposed to be according to O-Sensei's explanations, then, is martial excellence, as it's widely promoted in the Aikido community, really the one and foremost important thing to look for in Aikido?

 "Aikido is budo,